 Publications

-Her writing has been published in numerous magazines and anthologies including "Natural Home and Garden," "Herb Quarterly," "Sage Woman," "Llewellyn Herbal Almanac," "Llewellyn Magical Almanac," "The Greenwood Encyclopedia of African American Folklore," "The Greenwood Encyclopedia of World Folklore," and "Age Ain't Nothing but a Number."
+Her writing has been published in numerous magazines and anthologies, as well as journals including, "Llewellyn's Complete Book of North American Folk Magic: a Landscape of Magic, Mystery, and Tradition," "Virgo Witch," "Natural Home and Garden," "Herb Quarterly," "Sage Woman," "Llewellyn Herbal Almanac," "Llewellyn Magical Almanac," "The Greenwood Encyclopedia of African American Folklore," "The Greenwood Encyclopedia of World Folklore," "Age Ain't Nothing but a Number," and "Aromatherapy Today."

 Professional Affiliations

-She graduated with honors from Temple University, Tyler School of Art and received an MFA from the University of California San Diego, where she studied Visual Arts.
-Bird won a Senior Fulbright Scholar Award and through that award she did field work in anthropology and art in Australia with various groups of Australian Aboriginal people.
+She graduated with honors from Temple University, Tyler School of Art and Architecture, and received an MFA from the University of California, San Diego, where she studied Visual Arts.
+Bird won a Senior Fulbright Scholar Award and through that award, she did fieldwork in anthropology and art in Australia with various groups of Australian Aboriginal people.
 She has studied Gullah culture in South Carolina as well.
-As an artist she has exhibited nationally in museums, universities and galleries.
+As an artist, she has exhibited nationally in museums, universities, and galleries.
 International exhibits include Tel Aviv, where she was included in International Young Art hosted, a Sotheby's auction, and in Cotonou, West Africa, where she showed "Banana God" through the Department of State's Arts-in-the-Embassies program.
-She has won numerous grants, fellowships and scholarships including a Pollack-Krasner Foundation Grant, a San Diego Opportunity Fellowship, a Ford Foundation Faculty Enrichment Grant and funding from the Australian-American Educational Foundation.
+Her mixed media piece "Largess" was recently exhibited through the Arts-in-the-Embassies program at the US Embassy in Malaysia.
+She has won numerous grants, fellowships, and scholarships including a Pollack-Krasner Foundation Grant, a San Diego Opportunity Fellowship, a Ford Foundation Faculty Enrichment Grant, and funding from the Australian-American Educational Foundation.
 She taught Painting and Drawing at the School of the Art Institute of Chicago and has held herbal workshops at the Chicago Botanic Gardens as well as Garfield Conservatory.
-Now, Bird conducts workshops across the country in herbalism, magickal herbalism, earth-based spirituality, aromatherapy, art and crafting.
+Bird conducts workshops across the country in medicinal herbalism, magickal herbalism, earth-based spirituality, aromatherapy, and the nexus of spirituality, art, and craft.
 She is developing new plant-themed art in her studio in oils and pastels.